 He blazed the cross country trails at UNC Pembroke all four years of his collegiate career to earn four NCAA All-American accolades, and now he’s a Jaguar as an assistant to cross country and track field head coach Adam Ward.

-Ndhlovu is entering his second year as Ward's top assistant for men's and women's cross country after joining GRU in 2013.
+Ndhlovu is entering his second year as Ward's top assistant for men's and women's cross country after joining Augusta University in 2013.

 From Harare, Zimbabwe, Ndhlovu garnered his first of four All-American honors after placing 30th out of 182 at the NCAA DII Cross Country National Championships in Evansville, Ind., and was named Freshman of the Year by the Peach Belt Conference in 2009.
 That season he was named to the USTFCCCA (United States Track & Field and Cross Country Coaches Association) All-Region Team, the PBC All-Conference team and earned PBC Runner of the Week three times.